tarantool/doc/doc/dev_guide/c_style_guide_new.rst

 than 3 lines of code in them.
 An exception to this rule are the cases where a parameter is known to be a compiletime constant, and as a result of this constantness you *know* the compiler will be able to optimize most of your function away at compile time.
-For a good example of this later case, see the kmalloc() inline function.

 Often people argue that adding inline to functions that are static and used only once is always a win since there is no space tradeoff.
 While this is